AlexSpodarev/web-service/README.md

 ### Getting started

 1) Create a virtualenv or use your local setup of Python3
-2) Install the requirments with pip (pip3 if you have both python2/3 installed) as following pip install -r requirements.txt
+2) Install the requirements with pip (pip3 if you have both python2/3 installed) as following pip install -r requirements.txt
 3) Run the code:

    # Bash Style - Might need to chmod +x REST_API.py first
    ./REST_API.py